remaro-network/auv_profeat/README.md

 ## Replication Instructions
 *TODO: 1) This has to be modified to the VM version.
 2) Include approximate time for running it*

 All analysis results documented in the paper can be replicated with the artifact.
-The results for the reward properties and for Scneario 1 can be replicated by running the commands below.
-To replicate the results for Scenario 2, the scenario has to be changed as described in [Change Scenarios](#change-scenarios).
+The results for the properties without experiments for Scneario 1 can be replicated by running the commands below.
+To replicate the results for Scenario 2, the scenario has to be changed as described in [Change Scenarios](#change-scenarios) before running the commands below.
 To replicate the results for unsafe states with PRISM experiments, follow the instructions in [Replicate the PRISM Experiments](#replicate-the-prism-experiments).

-To run the case study, navigate in the terminal to `spl_metacontrol`.
+To replicate the results for the properties without experiments, navigate to `auv_profeat` in the terminal.
 Then type the following.
 ```Bash
 profeat -t casestudy.profeat casestudy.fprops
 prism out.prism out.props > out.log
 ```
 The first command translates the ProFeat model and the ProFeat properties to PRISM model and property files, the second command uses PRISM to compute the results which are saved in the `out.log` file.
-To view the results, open the `out.log` file which is saved in the `spl_metacontrol` folder.
+To view the results, open the `out.log` file which is saved in the `auv_profeat` folder.

 If you want to analyse additional properties, include them in the `casestudy.fprops` file.
 Remember to include `${...}` around ProFeat specific constructs.